thansoe-2506/Python-Programming-Exercises/README.md

-# Python-Programming-Exercises
+# Python-Programming-Exercises-Gently-Explained
-this code are from the book(Python Programming Exercises Gently Explained), most codes are included in the book
+this code samples are from the book(Python Programming Exercises Gently Explained), most code samples are included in the book. some samples are different